 In the beginning God created the heavens and the earth – the whole universe.
-This familiar statement is not primarily a summary of what is about to be narrated, but of what God did first.
-Since in the next verse the Earth already exists, the opening verse must be referring to the Earth’s creation, along with the heavens.
-‘Heavens’ (or ‘heaven’: the Hebrew does not distinguish between singular and plural) designates both matter and space – hence the later reference to ‘the heavens and all their host’, the host being in the heavens.
-Matter and space were created as one, implying perhaps that space is not an absolute void, defined by the absence of matter.
+The statement is both a summary of what is about to be narrated and at statement of what God did first.
+In the next verse the earth already exists, so the opening verse must in part be referring to the earth’s creation, along with the heavens, as a single act.
+‘Heavens’ (or ‘heaven’: the Hebrew word does not distinguish) designates both matter and space – hence the later reference to ‘the heavens and all their host’, the host being in the heavens.
+Matter and space were created as one.
 Finally, we may note that the creation of the heavens took place before anything else.
 It was creation ex nihilo, in the sense that nothing pre-existed; the visible proceeded out of the invisible, out of God himself.

-Among the most fundamental laws in science are the first and second laws of thermodynamics – thermodynamics being about how energy passes from one system or state to another.
+Among the most fundamental laws in science are the first and second laws of thermodynamics, the science of how energy passes from one system or state to another.
 Fortunately these laws are easily expressed in words.

-The first, the law of conservation, states that energy, or matter (which is a form of energy), can neither be created nor destroyed.
+The first law states that energy, or matter (which is a form of energy), can neither be created nor destroyed.
 The total energy of the universe will always be the same, whatever physical or chemical processes take place within it.
-The first law implies that the creative act that brought it into existence was an act done once for all.
-The act has a purpose, and matter would exist so long as the purpose remained to be fulfilled.
-Matter would not be added to, at later moments, by further acts of creation.
+The implication is that the creative act that brought it into existence was an act done once for all.
+Matter would not be added to later by further acts of creation.
 Moreover, the act had a purpose.

-The second law can also be conceived as saying that the level of disorder in a closed system cannot increase.
+The second law can also be conceived as saying that the level of order in a closed system cannot increase.
 Organised systems become progressively less ordered over time, never the reverse.
 A house will rot and eventually collapse; a highly ordered molecule such as DNA or haemoglobin will break down.
-This is because thermal energy (heat) comes from the incessant motion of atoms, and over time the colliding atoms break down the segregations and partitions that make for order, reducing a system to a state of homogeneity.
-Although now expressed in terms of order and disorder, the second law is still the cause of an increase in entropy, and the entropy is still irreversible.
+This is because thermal energy (heat) comes from the incessant motion of atoms, and over time the colliding atoms break down the segregations and partitions that make for order.
+Although now expressed in terms of order and disorder, the second law still describes an increase in entropy over time.
 The arrow of time goes only in one direction.
-Thus the law again shows that the universe must have originated in a moment when order was at a maximum – a state of zero entropy brought about by an order-originating Creator.
+The law again shows that the universe must have originated in a moment when order was at a maximum.

 The first law derives from the permanence of the creation, and from its having been brought into existence once for all; the second derives from its impermanence, its evolving and temporally finite nature.
 Left to itself, the universe will run down.
 It was not designed to go on forever.

 We cannot therefore argue that matter has always existed and has been organising itself in one corner of the universe into ever more complex, ordered states called ‘life’.
 A bacterium is a vastly more complex ordering of matter than any non-biological system.
 To postulate bacteria self-assembling without supernatural input is to imagine a massive violation of the second law – to postulate precisely the miracle-working supernatural agency that one wishes to avoid.
-The universe is perpetually descending from a state of higher order to a state of lower order.
-The beginning must have been when order was at a maximum, and this maximum order must have been imparted from outside the material universe.
-Any account of how the world began that does not recognise this is simply failing to observe the most fundamental laws of physics.
-People have to believe that, in the past if not now, nature miraculously overruled itself.
+The universe is perpetually becoming less ordered.
+The beginning must therefore have been when order was at a maximum, and this maximum order must have been imparted from outside the material universe.
+Any account of how the world began that does not recognise this is simply failing to observe one of the most fundamental laws of physics, to imagine that, in the past if not now, nature miraculously overruled itself.

 The universe therefore points back to a supernatural agent who once exercised power over matter.
 It has an inherently created character.
-If matter had always existed, that agent would have been unable to exercise power over it – not the power that forms ‘without human hand’ and in a mother’s womb unites flesh and spirit into a living soul.
-Nor could we now say that ‘he sustains all things by the word of his power’.
+If matter had always existed, that agent would have been unable to exercise power over it.
 Creation was an act of self-alienation, whereby the thing created ceased to be part of the Creator.
-He sustains the world because, ultimately, it still belongs to him.
-Although alienated from him, matter is still of him, and this is true of all existence, spirit and matter.
+But it still belongs to him.
 He fills heaven and earth.
 ‘In him we live and move and have our being.’
 He knows the end from the beginning, and in the end, therefore, his purpose for the creation will be fulfilled.

 We may regard the present state of the universe as the effect of its past and the cause of its future.
 An intellect which at a certain moment would know all forces that set nature in motion, and all positions of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes.